MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

     });

 ```

-The cancel action's confirmPrompt is used any time the user says “cancel” and the trigger action's confirmPrompt will be used any time another dialog
-is triggered (including the ‘buyButtonClick’ dialog itself) and attempts to interrupt the dialog.
+The cancel action's `confirmPrompt` is used any time the user says “cancel”.
+The trigger action's `confirmPrompt` will be used any time another dialog is triggered, even the `buyButtonClick` dialog itself, and attempts to interrupt the conversation.

 ## Trigger the reload of a dialog